ghostFaceKillah/mini-self-driving-car/ml_research_log.md

 There are some pretty sophisticated tricks for adjusting brightness in tensorpack, but we can focus on simplified version at hand for now.

+Based on Occam's razor should probably kick out dropout, not sure if it is helping us in any way...

+Kicked out dropout, added the brightness based augs, called model six.
+Good luck :D

+Works perfect!
+What a win!
+Rides one curve track perfectly.